 Next step in Assange extradition case due in UK court on Friday

-WikiLeaks' founder Julian Assange is due before a London court on Friday, facing the next stage of a U.S. attempt to try him on spying charges after Britain's interior minister said he had validated the American extradition request.

-LONDON: WikiLeaks' founder Julian Assange is due before a London court on Friday, facing the next stage of a U.S. attempt to try him on spying charges after Britain's interior minister said he had validated the American extradition request.
+LONDON: WikiLeaks' founder Julian Assange is due before a London court on Friday (Jun 14), facing the next stage of a US attempt to try him on spying charges after Britain's interior minister said he had validated the American extradition request.

 He is currently in a London prison after being jailed for 50 weeks for skipping bail after fleeing to the Ecuadorean embassy to avoid extradition to Sweden for questioning in a sexual assault investigation in 2012.